 Kindly note, taking this adventure will incur an extra cost.

 The rooms are on a twin-sharing basis is included in the package cost.
 If traveling single, you will have to share the room with another client (of the same sex).
 If you need a single room, you can book it at an extra cost.
 You simply need to click on the ‘single supplement’ tab while booking.

 Stay at the cozy and comfortable Oasis Kathmandu Hotel located in a peaceful corner of Thamel in Kathmandu.
 In Pokhara, you will be accommodated at the grand Hotel Pokhara Vatika.
 It lies close to Phewa Lake.
 Your address in Chitwan is the beautiful Hotel Parkland.

 All the rooms at these establishments are air-conditioned and come with attached bathrooms, running hot and cold water, free wi-fi etc. The hotels have in-house restaurants, bars and coffee shops.

-Deluxe Package: You stay at the luxurious Dwarika’s Hotel in Kathmandu.
-This is a heritage hotel and is located close to the international airport.
+You stay at the luxurious Hotel Shanker in Kathmandu.
+A former palace,this is a heritage hotel and is located close to the business centres.
 In Pokhara, you’ll be staying at Temple Tree Resort & Spa.
 The rooms are assigned in two-storied individual cottages featuring a private balcony and a large garden area.
 In Chitwan, you will be accommodated at the magnificent Green Park Chitwan.

-The above-mentioned hotels are five-star establishments.
-All of them feature comfortable and luxurious rooms with en-suite bathrooms, multi-cuisine restaurants, bar, café, swimming pool, and garden area.
+All of the above-mentioned hotels feature comfortable and luxurious rooms with en-suite bathrooms, multi-cuisine restaurants, bar, café, swimming pool, and garden area.

 In Kathmandu and Pokhara, Breakfast is complimentary.
 Welcome and farewell dinner in Kathmandu is also complimentary.
 For lunch and dinner, there are plenty of choices, in both cities.
 Both Kathmandu and Pokhara have restaurants serving continental, Indian, Chinese, Tibetan, Japanese, Korean, Middle-eastern cuisine.
 There are also restaurants serving organic, vegan and halal food.
 It’s full-board in Chitwan.
 You won’t have to pay for your meals (breakfast, lunch and dinner only).